-Our audit procedures consisted of determining that the used price is based on the method which is defined for the relevant investment category.
-We performed this procedure by comparing the used valuations of the investments with our independent valuation which is based on observable market prices and liquidity.
-In order to perform the procedures we included a valuation specialist in the audit team.
-Furthermore we evaluated the disclosure in the financial statements.
+Our audit procedures consisted of the following:

+- determining the existence of the investments by custodian confirmation. - determining that the used price is based on the method which is defined for the relevant investment category.
+We performed this procedure by comparing the used valuations of the investments with our independent valuation which is based on observable market prices.
+In performing these procedures we have used our valuation specialists.

+Furthermore we evaluated the disclosure in the financial statements on page 17 and 18.